Technology

 Quality Assurance Engineer Salary Overview

-The Quality Assurance Engineer is a sought-after profession in the United States with a median annual salary of $86,400.
-Compensation typically ranges from $50,800 for entry-level positions to $139,500 for experienced professionals in high-demand markets.
+The Quality Assurance Engineer is one of the most important roles in the Technology sector of the US economy in 2026.
+With a median annual salary of $86,400, compensation for this position ranges from $50,800 at the entry level to $139,500 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Quality Assurance Engineer in the US earns between $50,800 and $139,500 per year, with a median of $86,400.